-COREG (carvedilol) is a racemic mixture in which nonselective β-adrenoreceptor blocking activity is present in the S(-) enantiomer and α1-adrenergic blocking activity is present in both R(+) and S(-) enantiomers at equal potency.
-COREG (carvedilol) has no intrinsic sympathomimetic activity.
+COREG is a racemic mixture in which nonselective P-adrenoreceptor blocking activity is present in the S(-) enantiomer and a 1-adrenergic blocking activity is present in both R(+) and S(-) enantiomers at equal potency.
+COREG has no intrinsic sympathomimetic activity.

-The basis for the beneficial effects of COREG (carvedilol) in heart failure is not established.
+The basis for the beneficial effects of COREG in heart failure is not established.

-Two placebo-controlled studies compared the acute hemodynamic effects of COREG (carvedilol) to baseline measurements in 59 and 49 patients with NYHA class II-IV heart failure receiving diuretics, ACE inhibitors, and digitalis.
+Two placebo-controlled trials compared the acute hemodynamic effects of COREG with baseline measurements in 59 and 49 subjects with NYHA class II-IV heart failure receiving diuretics, ACE inhibitors, and digitalis.
 There were significant reductions in systemic blood pressure, pulmonary artery pressure, pulmonary capillary wedge pressure, and heart rate.
 Initial effects on cardiac output, stroke volume index, and systemic vascular resistance were small and variable.

-These studies measured hemodynamic effects again at 12 to 14 weeks.
-COREG (carvedilol) significantly reduced systemic blood pressure, pulmonary artery pressure, right atrial pressure, systemic vascular resistance, and heart rate, while stroke volume index was increased.
+These trials measured hemodynamic effects again at 12 to 14 weeks.
+COREG significantly reduced systemic blood pressure, pulmonary artery pressure, right atrial pressure, systemic vascular resistance, and heart rate, while stroke volume index was increased.

-Among 839 patients with NYHA class II-III heart failure treated for 26 to 52 weeks in 4 US placebo-controlled trials, average left ventricular ejection fraction (EF) measured by radionuclide ventriculography increased by 9 EF units (%) in patients receiving COREG (carvedilol) and by 2 EF units in placebo patients at a target dose of 25-50 mg twice daily.
+Among 839 subjects with NYHA class II-III heart failure treated for 26 to 52 weeks in 4 US placebo-controlled trials, average left ventricular ejection fraction (EF) measured by radionuclide ventriculography increased by 9 EF units (%) in subjects receiving COREG and by 2 EF units in placebo subjects at a target dose of 25 to 50 mg twice daily.
 The effects of carvedilol on ejection fraction were related to dose.
 Doses of 6.25 mg twice daily, 12.5 mg twice daily, and 25 mg twice daily were associated with placebo-corrected increases in EF of 5 EF units, 6 EF units, and 8 EF units, respectively; each of these effects were nominally statistically significant.

 The mechanism by which β-blockade produces an antihypertensive effect has not been established.